-Eczema is a generalized term which describes several different conditions.
-Conditions which are often grouped together as eczema include allergic contact dermatitis, irritant dermatitis, dyshidrotic dermatitis, and atopic dermatitis.
-Atopic dermatitis often begins in infancy and causes severe itching along with a red, patchy, dry rash.
+Eczema is a generalized term which describes several different conditions that cause itchy, inflamed patches of skin.
+Atopic dermatitis often begins in infancy and causes severe itching along with a red, patchy rash.
 Dyshidrotic eczema usually begins with small water blisters on the hands and feet.
-Whatever the type, eczema can be unsightly, itchy and painful.
-Eczema may affect any area of your skin but typically appears on your arms and behind your knees.
-The cause of eczema is unknown but it may result from a combination of inherited tendencies for sensitive skin and malfunction in the body’s immune system.
+Whatever the type, eczema can be very uncomfortable.
+The cause of eczema is not fully understood, but it is thought to result from a combination of inherited tendencies for sensitive skin and overreaction of the body’s immune system.
 There is no cure for eczema but it can be controlled with treatment.
-Treatment programs are designed based on the type of eczema and individual patient needs but are aimed at reducing inflammation, controlling itching, preventing flare-ups and clearing infection.
-Common medications include topical creams and ointments, skin hydration instruction and sometime antibiotics.
+Treatment programs are designed based on the type of eczema and individual patient needs, but are aimed at reducing inflammation, controlling itching, preventing flare-ups and clearing secondary infections.